-In 2013, the bonus program provided that our Chief Executive Officer would receive up to 60% of his salary and all other NEOs would receive up to 50% of their salaries.
-The total 2013 allocation of approximately 80% was used for calculating the 2013 bonus amounts against those target opportunities, as a percentage of salary.
-The Executive Management Compensation and Succession Committee also reserves the right to modify the payouts, in its sole discretion.
+In 2015, the bonus program provided that our Chief Executive Officer would receive up to 60% of his salary adjusted for the calculated 2015 allocation and all other NEOs would receive up to 50% of their salaries adjusted for the calculated 2015 allocation.
+A total calculated 2015 allocation of 112.41% is shown in the table above.
+The Executive Management Compensation and Succession Committee also reserves the right to modify the payouts, in its sole discretion, which it did above the calculated 2015 allocation, to recognize a discretionary component for acquisition activity, strong asset quality and a CRA rate increase from Satisfactory to Outstanding.

 Equity Incentive Compensation.
 The Executive Management Compensation and Succession Committee believes that incentive compensation should be an important part of compensation for the leaders of First Busey, both short-term, cash-based programs and long-term, equity-based programs.
 The committee and board want the incentives to be appropriate and reasonable relative to its peers.
-During August of 2013, First Busey granted discretionary RSU awards to our NEOs as reflected in the "Grants of Plan-Based Awards" table below.
+During June of 2015, First Busey granted discretionary RSU awards to our NEOs as reflected in the "Grants of Plan-Based Awards" table below.

-2014 Compensation Determinations
+2016 Compensation Determinations